JakubRajewicz/Computer-Science-Homework/README.md

 ...
 ...
 Actually, it ain't that hard.
 I would even say it's kind of easy, like, there is so many words and synonyms out there - emptiness, void and...
 Ok, actually, this where my ideas end for now.
 Maybe this isn't easy after all.

+Even more "lastest" commit
+I lied, the last one wasn't the last one.
+Let's go one step further!